BibliothecaDAO/master-scroll/docs/adventurers/loot-fountains.md

 The actual inflation rate will be finalized on a vote by the hybrid DAO, however, our proposal is as follows:

-- 1 Distil event per 604800s (1 Week)
+- 1 Distil event per 604,800s (1 Week)
-- 25 $LORDS to Distil a Bag
+- 25 $LORDS to distil a bag

-If 2000 bags are distilled each week, this will equate to ~16,000 items which allow the equipping of potentially 2000 Adventurers.
+If 2,000 bags are distilled each week, this will equate to ~16,000 items which allow the equipping of potentially 2,000 Adventurers.
 Although it is highly doubtful that all 2000 would be assembled.

 ### Item Statistics